 - 1. Eligible employees shall submit a written request including their top three shift preferences to the Chief of Police or designee.
-Requests for shift preference shall be submitted every six months by November 1, and May 1, annually. - 2.
+Requests for shift preference shall be submitted every six months prior to November 1, and prior to May 1, annually. - 2.
 Granting of shift preference requests shall be determined by classification seniority once the operational needs of the department, as determined by the Chief of Police, are met. - 3.
-The six-month schedules shall be posted by December 1 and June 1.
+The six-month schedules shall be posted prior to December 1 and prior to June 1.
 Schedules become effective January 1 and July 1.
 Posted schedules will be reasonably accurate when posted. - 4.
 An employee's failure to request a shift preference in accordance with the time limits outlined in number 1 above shall have his/her schedule determined by the Chief of Police or designee.